-If you are following the first 2 points, you are bound to link relevant content i.e. content that speaks of similar ideas and support each other to build an overall larger picture.
+If you are following the first 2 points, you are bound to link to relevant content i.e. content that speaks of similar ideas and supports each other to build an overall larger picture.

-Once you link keeping topical relevance in mind, the SEO strength of your pages increases dramatically.
+Once you link keeping topical relevance in mind, the SEO strength of your pages increase dramatically.

 For example, in one of my personal projects, I created content pieces around mutual fund platforms,mutual fund apps detailed reviews, mutual fund investment strategies, investment caveats, etc. and linked them internally.